 If you’re not sure how to find your phone’s OS, you can navigate to Device Info with any device.
 I find this online service faster than tapping various settings such as those provided by Google and Apple.

 Once you land on the page, it will show your phone OS and the make and model.
 You may have to scroll to the right to see the info.
-In the screen snap below, the service detected a Moto G7 phone running Android 10.
+The service detected a Moto G7 phone running Android 10 in the screen snap below.

 Android Phones (Factory Reset)

-The issue with Android phones is the number of versions and manufacturers is large.
+The issue with Android phones is the large number of versions and manufacturers.
 I find the easiest way to get to Reset Options is to use the gear settings icon and search.